orionrobots/orionrobots.github.io/_posts/2023/2023-11-19-mqtt-mosquitto-password.md

 ---
 title: MQTT Mosquitto Password Issues
 date: 2023-11-19
-tags: [robot programming, mqtt, python, mosquitto-mqtt-broker]
+tags: [robot programming, mqtt, python, mosquitto-mqtt-broker, piwars 2024]
 ---
 I've recently started playing with MQTT.
 My intent is to use it in Python, with the Paho client, on a Raspberry Pi running the Mosquitto broker.
+I plan to use MQTT in my Piwars 2024 robot so I can have multiple communicating programs, and a channel to send control signals to/from a smartphone too.

 I'd set up a passwords file using `mosquitto_passwd`, and had been sending a username and password with the clients.

 Because I have plans for multiple devices, like a web client, I wanted to use this over websockets.